“Welcome Back to Elmore”

 More Detail:

-In the first episode, “The Burger”, the show acknowledges the passage of time between the two series and positions Gumball and Darwin to fight against the corruption of the fast food industry as they scramble to find a healthier alternative to eat.
-In the second episode, “The Assistant”, Gumball and Darwin’s mother must deal with her family’s lack of help around the house and the existence of artificial intelligence in her life.
+In the second episode, “The Assistant,” Gumball and Darwin’s mother must deal with her family’s lack of help around the house and the existence of an artificial intelligence in her life.

-This TV show features colorful, simple animation with fast pacing and quirky characters who are aware of their existence within the show and the real world.
+The first six episodes of THE WONDERFULLY WEIRD WORLD OF GUMBALL are like an animated fever dream.
+They feature colorful, simple animation with fast pacing and quirky characters who are aware of their existence within the show and in the real world.
 The voice actors give great performances, and the humor sometimes lands.
 As the title suggests, weirdness ensues in every episode as if someone walked into a fever dream and has a hard time getting out.
-The blend of 2-D and 3-D characters works because of the strangeness of the whole endeavor.
+The episodes blend of 2-D and 3-D characters works because of the strangeness of the whole endeavor.

-The filmmakers overdo Gumball and Darwin’s shenanigans, as they did in the original cartoons, and the parents demonstrate hypocrisy when teaching the children to behave, because they continue to do things they shouldn’t.
-The show goes to inappropriate and bizarre places with “The Butts” episode in particular.
-While they present the principal’s insecurity with how his butt looks, there are too many butt shots that distract from the message.
-They definitely could have toned down the immaturity.
+However, the filmmakers overdo Gumball and Darwin’s shenanigans, as they did in the original cartoons.
+Also, the parents demonstrate hypocrisy when teaching the children to behave, because they also do things they shouldn’t.
+The series goes to inappropriate and bizarre places with “The Butts” episode in particular.
+The episode presents the principal’s insecurity with how his tiny rear end looks, but it has too many rear end shots which distract from the message.
+The series should have toned down that episode’s immaturity.

-In most episodes, the show presents a light moral worldview where certain characters make the wrong decisions and learn their lesson at the end of the episode.
+In most of the first six episodes, though, the series presents a light moral worldview.
+For example, characters make the wrong decisions but learn their lesson at the end of the episode.
 One episode portrays the importance of family despite the mother’s annoyance with her family members.
 Ultimately, the showrunners tackle complicated topics with humor.
-It also presents a light Romantic worldview, where a character advises another to be true to oneself.
-MOVIEGUIDE® recommends caution for young children.
+The first six episodes also have some light Romantic elements where Gumball, the title character, advises another character to be true to himself and have self-esteem.